-Practical difficulties in installing a costing system: (a) Lack of In most cases, cost accounting system is introduced support without the support of the top management in all the from top functional areas.
-Even the Managing Director or management chairman often introduces the costing system without consulting the departmental heads.
-The departmental managers treat this as interference in their work.
-Thus, it creates a fear in the minds of the departmental managers. (b) Resistance Whenever a new system is introduced, resistance is from the natural as the existing staff may feel that they would existing staff loose their importance and may feel insecured of their position in the organization.
+Practical difficulties in installing a costing system: (a) Lack of support from top management (a) Lack of support from top management (b) Lack of support in most cases, cost accounting system is intr without the support of the top management in functional areas.
+Even the Managing Direct chairman often introduces the costing system consulting the departmental heads.
+The depart managers treat this as interference in the Thus, it creates a fear in the minds departmental managers. (b) Resistance from the existing staff natural as the existing staff may feel that they would